 The growing use of the internet has made it necessary for businesses to adapt to the online market.
 To maximize your potential client reach, you will need to create a website that appeals to your audience.

 Choosing the right domain extension is as important as creating a domain name.
-You’ll want to choose an Domain extension that makes a good impression with your online audience and shows your authenticity.
+You’ll want to choose a Domain extension that makes a good impression on your online audience and shows your authenticity.

 Choosing the Right Domain Extension

 The domain extension is the part of your website name that follows the period mark.
 For example, the .com, .org, .edu, etc. Your domain extension is the visual ending to your domain name and can help your customers easily understand what type of website you have.

 With billions of websites out there and spam at an all-time high, web users have become wary of viewing a site that doesn’t seem trustworthy.